zahachtah/ItSS/_posts/2016-01-22-Transdisciplinary-Research.md

 Miriam Huitric (text), Johan Rockström (video), Joern Fischer (video)

+{% capture notice-2 %}
-## Challenge yourself
+#### Challenge yourself

 Try to go through the following thought exercise:

-List 2 things relating to sustainability that you strongly believe to be true.
+* List 2 things relating to sustainability that you strongly believe to be true.
 For each of these try to explain to yourself why you believe this to be true
-Imagine other people with other backgrounds, does everyone agree with this?
+* Imagine other people with other backgrounds, does everyone agree with this?
 Think about: If not, why would they think so?

 You probably found the second question much more time consuming than the first.
 This is in a way the basis of your work with sustainability science and this course.
 You will need to understand and explain the “why” behind material presented by others as well as yourself.
 When your answer to the question “does everyone agree with this?” is “NO”, then you are getting at different worldviews or interpretations of the same information.
+{% endcapture %}